Fara0197/mad9135-p2-react-native-final/README.md

 This application is based on an art gallery company called 'Artayo'.

 A splash screen appears first then users are brought to the 'Home' page, which gives a brief description of what the company is about.
+Users can also input their email to subscribe to Artayo newsletter

 When the user navigates to the 'Art' page, data is fetched and displays a list of popular art pieces.

 When the user navigates to the 'About' page, data is fetched and displays profile cards of individuals who work for 'Artayo'.

 When the user navigates to the 'Artists' page, data is fetched and displays a list of artists.
-Users can search for artists as well.

 note: *testing done on iphone*

 The app has the following components:
 - React Navigation, Tab Navigator, StackNavigator, SafeAreaView, View,
-- Text, TextInput, Image, FlatList, ActivityIndicatar
+- Text, TextInput, Image, Button, FlatList, ActivityIndicatar, StatusBar
 - useState and UseEffect hooks

 3 React Native Apis: